Creature Double Feature

-Creature Double Feature was a syndicated horror show, broadcast in the Boston and Philadelphia area during the 1960s, 1970s and 1980s.
+Creature Double Feature is a television show, syndicated in the Boston and Philadelphia area during the 1960s, 1970s and 1980s.
 It sometimes also aired under names like Sci-Fi Flix and Creature Feature.
 The show aired classic monster movies, with the name "Creature Double Feature" based on its airing two movies during its three-hour time slot.
 The movies broadcast were taken from the classic Universal Horror movies of the 1930s to 1950s, the Hammer Studios and American International Pictures films of the 1950s, Roger Corman's horror films of the 1960s, and Toho Studio's "giant monster" (known in Japanese as either kaiju or tokusatsu) movies of the 1950s, 1960s, and 1970s.

 Air times

 Creature Double Feature usually aired on Saturday afternoons.
 Because it aired after the traditional Saturday morning cartoon time block, it introduced many younger viewers to classic (and not-so-classic) monster movies.
 In other cities it aired either on Friday night or Saturday night.